Rajdave69/Python-Guide/docs/functions.md

 ## Calling a Function

-To call a function, use the function name followed by parenthesis:
+To call a function we pass in the necessary parameters in positional or keyword format which will be described later.
+Also, calling a function with no parameters is allowed and can be done as follows:

 ```python
 my_function()